cybersokari/spingboot-gcp/README.md

 ### Tests 🧪
 #### Unit test
 #### Integration test
-The goal is to achieve clos to production behaviour as possible.
+The goal is to achieve close to production behaviour as possible.
 Database and Repositories are powered by an [Embedded DB](https://github.com/flapdoodle-oss/de.flapdoodle.embed.mongo) that only runs in `test` profile.

 1. `Mockito` is used for Mocking external services